KarynaMisnik/Linux-notes/README.md

 # Linux Notes

+_“The Linux philosophy is 'laugh in the face of danger'.
+Oops.
+Wrong one.
+'Do it yourself' – that's it.”_
+— Linus Torvalds

 A comprehensive guide and resource hub for understanding Linux as an Operating System, tailored for academic study and exploration.
 Covers Linux architecture, system internals, command-line usage, shell scripting, and key concepts relevant for students and enthusiasts.

 <div>